gafusion/EFIT/docs/quick-start.rst

 The tables are contained in files.
 Example filenames of these files are ``btcomp.dat, ccoil.ddd, ccomp.dat, n1coil.ddd, icomp.dat``.
-This also creates a ``dprobe.dat`` file containing all the limiter and other necessary information about the experiment.

 Running EFIT
 ------------

-In order for EFIT to run it must know where the Green function tables and experiment data files can be found.
+In order for EFIT to run it must know where the Green function tables and machine data files can be found.
 Default locations can be specified at compile time by passing the flags ``-DINPUT_DIR=``, ``-DTABLE_DIR=``, and ``-DSTORE_DIR`` to cmake.
 Otherwise the default is set as the build directory.
 This is superceded at runtime by environment variables or input files.